A Resource for Providers and Clients.

-Substance abuse counselor, creativity guru, and humorist in one, the Wacky & Wonderful Recovery e-Booklet Series balances serious addiction recovery work with creativity, artwork, cartoons, puzzles, and the occasional chuckle.
+Counselor, creativity guru, and humorist in one, the Wacky & Wonderful Recovery e-Booklet Series balances serious recovery work with creativity, artwork, cartoons, puzzles, and the occasional chuckle.
 The worksheets are designed and illustrated by me, Dr. Kim.
 I’m a one-person team humbly trying to help the world take on addiction.

 Download, save to your computer, and print up as many copies as you'd like!